The Coreness and H-Index of Random Geometric Graphs: Coreness

-\paragraph*{Continuum coreness: $r>0$ fixed} As defined above in \eqref{eq:coreness-hindex}, the discrete coreness is obtained by applying the H-index operator to the degree infinitely many times.
+As defined above in \eqref{eq:coreness-hindex}, the discrete coreness is obtained by applying the H-index operator to the degree infinitely many times.
 Having in mind \thmref{Hfixedr}, we naturally define the notion of continuum $r$-coreness by taking the limit of the iterated continuum H-index $\H^k_r f_r(x)$ as the number of iteration $k$ goes to $\infty$.

 \begin{prp} $\H^k_r f_r (x)$ converges uniformly in $x$ as $k\to \infty$.
 Its limit, denoted by $\core_r(x,f)$, is called the \emph{continuum $r$-coreness} at $x$. \end{prp}